Basimilus Iteritas Alter#

 Tone generation#

-Basimilus Iteritas Alter uses six tonal and one noise oscillator in three configurations to generate sound.
+Basimilus Iteritas Alia uses six tonal and one noise oscillator in three configurations to generate sound.
 The Skin setting is a basic additive synthesizer meant to simulate instruments that have modes that do not interact.
 Liquid is the same as skin but with a pitch envelope for all oscillators.
 The first oscillator frequency is determined by the pitch input.
 The Metal setting modulates the oscillators by each other to simulate instruments that have a lot of modal interaction.
 The Spread control adjust the pitch (relative to the base pitch) of the other five oscillators.
 Each oscillator has an individual envelope that is controlled by the Attack, Decay, and Harm controls.
 The noise envelope is also affected by the Attack knob.

 The oscillators are summed and then the Attack envelope is applied to the sum.
 This then feeds into a threshold-reflection folder with amplitude compensation and the ability to dynamically add more fold stages.
 At very high settings the fold will add in an exponentially decaying pulse at the local minima and maxima of the signal to add a gnarly buzz.